activecollab/jobsqueue/README.md

 export FOO='bar' && php foobar.php --baz=1
 ```

+## Version 5.0 upgrade

+Backward compatibility notes:

+1. Check all calls to `JobsDispatcher::batch()` method, and make sure that callbacks do not expect `$batch` to be passed on by reference.

 ## To do

 1. Add logging to all relevant methods in MySQL queue